robertorosero/pyhtonmig/Doc/library/logging.rst

    specified, it defaults to ``None``.

-.. method:: LogRecord.getMessage()
+   .. method:: getMessage()

       Returns the message for this :class:`LogRecord` instance after merging any user-supplied arguments with the message.

 LoggerAdapter Objects
 ---------------------

-.. versionadded:: 2.6

 :class:`LoggerAdapter` instances are used to conveniently pass contextual information into logging calls.
 For a usage example , see the section on